ivogeorg/ce-learning-progression-004-02-Data-and-memory/learning-progression-with-la-schema.md

 In the [Lab Notebook](README.md):

+1. Answer question 2.1.1.
-1. Answer the questions and show your work for 2.2.1 in well-formatted Markdown, including whatever images, tables, or other graphical elements you find necessary.
+2. Answer the questions and show your work for 2.2.1 in well-formatted Markdown, including whatever images, tables, or other graphical elements you find necessary.
-2. Link to the program from 2.2.2.
+3. Link to the program from 2.2.2.
-3. Link to a demo video showing the execution of the program from 2.2.2.
+4. Link to a demo video showing the execution of the program from 2.2.2.
-4. Link to the program from 2.2.3.
+5. Link to the program from 2.2.3.
-5. Link to a demo video showing the execution of the program from 2.2.3.
+6. Link to a demo video showing the execution of the program from 2.2.3.
-6. Link to the program from 2.2.4.
+7. Link to the program from 2.2.4.
-7. Link to a demo video showing the execution of the program from 2.2.4.
+8. Link to a demo video showing the execution of the program from 2.2.4.
-8. Link to the program from 2.2.5.
+9. Link to the program from 2.2.5.
-9. Link to a demo video showing the execution of the program from 2.2.5.
+10. Link to a demo video showing the execution of the program from 2.2.5.
-10. Link to the program from 2.2.6.
+11. Link to the program from 2.2.6.
-11. Link to a demo video showing the execution of the program from 2.2.6.
+12. Link to a demo video showing the execution of the program from 2.2.6.